 Key Words: Public health; Surgery; Pandemic; Coronavirus

-Cawich SO, Narayansingh G, Ramdass MJ, Mencia M, Thomas DA, Barrow S, Naraynsingh V. Responses to disrupted operative care during the coronavirus (COVID) pandemic at a Caribbean hospital.
+Cawich SO, Narayansingh G, Ramdass MJ, Mencia M, Thomas DA, Barrow S, Naraynsingh V. Responses to disrupted operative care during the coronavirus pandemic at a Caribbean hospital.
 World J Meta-Anal 2022; In press

 Core Tip: Although resource-poor nations were not prepared to deal with the pandemic, they still had to respond to the global threat.
 This paper discusses the surgical specialty’s response in order to identify positive changes that may continue post-pandemic.